marianoluiz/info-man_finals/README.md

 - `mvnw clean install`
 - `mvnw spring-boot:run`

+Notes:
+- In the case that the spring boot app fails to start because the port 8080 is already taken, do the following:
+  - Run CMD as admin
+  - `netstat -ano | findstr :8080` Output: TCP    0.0.0.0:8080    0.0.0.0:0    LISTENING    1234
+  - `taskkill /PID 1234 /F` Replace the "1234" PID based on the output of the first command
-Note: Make sure to open the WebConfig.java class to ensure that the frontend port you are using is not blocked by the backend server.
+- Make sure to open the WebConfig.java class to ensure that the frontend port you are using is not blocked by the backend server.